The simplest garden checklist for beginners - Minimalist Gardener

 Gloves (optional, but nice)

-5. Water and watch
+5. Water and Watch Your Garden

 Check your plants every day or two.